dubzzz/fast-check/CONTRIBUTING.md

 #### Code style

 Code style standard is enforced by Prettier.
-Once done with your development you can check it follow the recommended code style by running `yarn format:check` or run autofixes with `yarn format:fix`.
+Once done with your development you can check it follow the recommended code style by running `yarn format:check` or run autofixes with `yarn format`.

-You should also check for linting by running `yarn lint:check`.
+You should also check for linting by running `yarn lint:check` and fix lint problems with `yarn lint`.

 #### Travis CI integration